JPSteinmann/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently research assistant at the Institute of Sociology University of Goettingen
+I am currently research assistant at the Institute of Sociology ath the University of Goettingen.